 Avoid Quick-Fix Diets

-Try not to consider those extreme diets you may have heard of, even if you had previously tried them and it worked.
-The quick-fix solutions include low-carb diet, liquid-only diet, and even taking weight loss supplements or pills, and many more that promises ‘fast weight loss’. are not recommended while breastfeeding.
+Try not to consider any extreme diets for your confinement diet plan.
+The quick-fix solutions include low-carb diet, liquid-only diet, and even taking weight loss supplements or pills, and many more that promise ‘fast weight loss’. are not recommended while breastfeeding.
 These diets normally only work for a short term and even worse, can mess up your metabolism.
 It is always best to go slower at it and maintain your ideal weight for a long time rather than reaching it fast and unable to maintain it.

 Of course, diet is always best paired with some exercises.
 Exercising or working out can help you burn fat and build muscle mass.
 With more muscle, you can generally burn more calories.
 According to your capabilities, you may want to avoid high-impact ones when you are just starting.
 Understandably, you may not yet be in a well enough condition to start anything.
 In case you need more rest, do rest because this is the best decision for your body so that it can fully rest instead of being exerted.